 7.3.2 MBS Session Release for Broadcast

-The MBS Session Release for broadcast may consist of two steps: MBS Session Deactivation and TMGI De-allocation.
-If the dynamic PCC is not deployed, it is possible for AF to deactivate MBS Session but kept TMGI allocated.
-A combined step may be used to perform Deactivate MBS Session and TMGI De-allocation.
+The MBS Session Release for broadcast follows removal of MBS Session Configuration(e.g. TMGI De-allocation and MBS Session Stop) so that resource for shared MBS delivery is released.
+If the dynamic PCC is not deployed, it is possible for AF to stop MBS Session but kept TMGI allocated.
+A combined step may be used to perform both removal of MBS Session Configuration and Resource release for shared MBS delivery.
 If the dynamic PCC is deployed, the MBS Session is released when the MBS Policy Association is released, then the TMGI is also released.

-The MBS Session Deactivation procedure is used to stop media delivery for an MBS session i.e. to all UEs in a group defined by a TMGI.
-The MBS session may be activated again.
+The MBS Session Stop procedure is used to stop media delivery for an MBS session i.e. to all UEs in a group defined by a TMGI.
+The MBS session may start later again, which is triggered by AF.
 The resources in the NG-RAN and 5GC are however released and the MBS Session Contexts in 5GC and NG-RAN are deleted.

 The TMGI De-allocation procedure is used to release TMGI allocated for AF.
-The TMGI De-allocation procedure can be used no matter whether the MBS Session has been deactivated or not.
-If not, the MBS session will be deactivated prior to the TMGI de-allocation.
+The removal of MBS Session Configuration procedure can be used no matter whether the MBS Session has stopped or not.
+If the MBS Session has not been stopped yet, the MBS session will be stopped prior to the TMGI de-allocation.